-This website will update daily with a growing collection of data from my time during World’s Greatest Internship from October 2018 through March 2019.
+This website will update periodically with a growing collection of data from my time during World’s Greatest Internship from October 2018 through March 2019.

 October came and went in a flash, but what a great way to begin.
 These types of opportunities just don’t exist within the creative industry and it takes a really special group of people to have a wild idea and actually see it through.
 Between travel and work, the month was filled with many opportunities to set an intention.
 I started to realize that this is more than just my personal growth, but an opportunity to learn something new from every place I go.